-Торіс Page ProgramConsult - Selecting Programs by Indication 81 Objective • The [ProgramConsult] function provides numerous programs wind parameters for the most common bradycardia indications. th preset • By selecting a program suggestion for a specific indication, a nun parameters are loaded which have shown to be effective for thes These parameters are shown in blue in the Bradycardia/CRT can be transmitted directly to the device as a new permanent pro • Before programming, the parameters can be adjusted to fit the p individual needs. atient's
+Торіс Page ProgramConsult - Selecting Programs by Indication 83

+- The [ProgramConsult] function provides numerous programs with preset parameters for the most common bradycardia indications. - By selecting a program suggestion for a specific indication, a number of default parameters are loaded which have shown to be effective for these indications.
+These parameters are shown in blue in the Bradycardia/CRT window and can be transmitted directly to the device as a new permanent program. - Before programming, the parameters can be adjusted to fit the patient's individual needs.